SLaw4/JSclassLaw/021-creating-table-w-code/README.md

 # How would you fix misaligned headings to data columns?

 Probably specify which position in the array should be lined up with a certain data column?

+# How to fix rendering table issue at the end of first assignment in week 10?

+I think the rendering issue has something to do with the forEach loops? and possibly not specifying to not reiterate the previous data set once more.